How to avoid the grandparent scam

 Top 15 states at highest risk of senior scams

 ConsumerAffairs performed an analysis of survey responses, Population Reference Bureau (PRB) data and FTC data to assess the risk of these scams in each state.
 As you might expect, the most populated states are at higher risk of being targeted by scammers, followed by states with higher populations of people over the age of 65.

 - West Virginia

 Largest states lead the way in scam reports

 The largest states reported the most contacts with this type of crime.
 Readers from California reported the most, followed by New York, Florida, Texas and Pennsylvania.

 However, older residents in smaller metropolitan areas are still targeted.
 AARP’s Scam Tracking Map, which lets members report contacts with scammers, shows metro areas where the imposter/grandparent scam appears to be most widespread.
-Looking at complaints from 2017 to 2020, we found a large number of complaints in cities like Albany, New York; Minneapolis, Minnesota; and Lansing, Michigan, suggesting that seniors in smaller cities can be disproportionately victimized.
+Looking at reports from 2017 to 2020, we found a large number in cities like Albany, New York; Minneapolis, Minnesota; and Lansing, Michigan, suggesting that seniors in smaller cities can be disproportionately victimized.